MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/New-MgBetaGroupThreadPostAttachmentUploadSession.md

   \[IsInline \<Boolean?\>\]: true if the attachment is an inline attachment; otherwise, false.
 Optional.
   \[Name \<String\>\]: The display name of the attachment.
-This can be a descriptive string and does not have to be the actual file name.
+This can be a descriptive string and doesn't have to be the actual file name.
 Required.
   \[Size \<Int64?\>\]: The length of the attachment in bytes.
 Required.